PythWare/Aldnoah-Engine/README.md

 Some later Koei Tecmo games perform checks on certain models.
 Directly swapping some NPC/non-playable models into playable slots in something like cheat engine can crash the game.

-AE can help work around this through taildata, 2.02 will have a 'Transfer Taildata' button but for version 2.016 the taildata transfer has to be done manually.
+AE can help work around this through taildata, 2.02 has a 'Transfer Taildata' button.
+Make sure to read the AE_Guide.txt file for more info on transferring taildata.

-## Loose G1M/G1T Files

-If the model/texture files are loose files:

-1. Find the playable base character you want to replace.
-2. Copy the last 6 bytes from that character's G1M file.
-3. Paste those 6 bytes over the last 6 bytes of the replacement G1M.
-4. Repeat the same process for the matching G1T.
-5. Build the mod with Mod Creator.
-6. Apply with Mod Manager.

-This makes AE apply the replacement through the base character's IDX targets.

-## Files inside Subcontainers

-Do **not** copy taildata from files extracted inside subcontainers.

-If the files came from a subcontainer:

-1. Replace the inner files directly.
-2. Keep filenames the same.
-3. Rebuild the subcontainer.
-4. Apply the rebuilt subcontainer.

 Short version: